Salmaaattia/Plastic-Classification-/README.md

   Where the underlying goal is to estimate the original image by suppressing noise from a noise-contaminated version of the image.
 Image noise may be caused by different intrinsic (i.e., sensor) and extrinsic (i.e., environment) conditions which are often not possible to avoid in practical situations.
 Therefore, image denoising plays an important role in image classification applications, where obtaining the original image content is crucial for strong performance.
   Denoising is established using Median Blur denoising technique.

-  3. __Increasing brightness__ :
+  3. __Increasing Brightness__ :

-  increasing brightness of the image makes it more clear for classification.
+  Increasing brightness of the image makes it more clear for classification.

-  4. __Increasing contrasts__ :
+  4. __Increasing Contrasts__ :

-  increasing contrast makes it more clear for classification.
+  Making more obvious the objects or details within an image, increasing contrast makes it more clear for classification.

 ### 5. Classification
 first, we went to the object detection and classification approach with the aid of [Tony object detection demo](https://github.com/Tony607/object_detection_demo) , it required several steps
 #### 1. Specifying classes
 Based on research we found that the most used and environment endagering plastics are water bottles, plastic bags, plastic,  silverware (fork , knife and spoons ), shampoo and detergent bottles, plastic cups, coffee lids, straws, plastic plates and bottle caps
 #### 2. Data collection
 Most of the data are collected from shutterstock and google image. after collecting we filtered the data to make sure that it's convenient to the classes.
 #### 3. Image labelling
 Done with [labelimg](https://github.com/tzutalin/labelImg)
-#### 5. Data preprocessing
+#### 4. Data preprocessing
 Data preprocessing before training is a must we filtered the images and resized all the data to (600,800)
-#### 4. Training
+#### 5. Training
 Training is done on colab [notebook](https://drive.google.com/open?id=1A7WDR2371HpOgmr-j3OBiYwr5bX0YIu7) unfortunately after 3 days of labeling and training it didn't give good results